 The main priority is production, but looking further out it’s possible that exploration work could yield another Cononish, or even, as Richard Gray occasionally speculates, a mine comparable to the one being developed by Dalradian across the Irish Sea.

 The regional geology is similar, so the upside is very real.

 Phase one of the Cononish mine plan envisages a mining rate of 3,000 tonnes per month to give gold production of 12,000 ounces of gold per year.

-It’s anticipated that this level will be reached sometime in 2020.
 At that point, the company will then turn its thoughts to developing stage two of the mine, which will double production to 24,000 ounces on a fairly minimal capital outlay.